-For all periods through June 30, 2010, we were in compliance with all of the covenants under the credit facility and senior note arrangements.
+For all periods through September 30, 2010, we were in compliance with all of the covenants under the credit facility and senior note arrangements.
 There are no covenants, events of default, borrowing conditions or other terms in the credit facility or senior note arrangements that are based on changes in our credit rating assigned by any rating agency.

 Our future access to the debt markets and the terms and conditions we receive are influenced by our debt ratings.
-Our corporate credit ratings are B1, with a stable outlook, by Moody's, and B+, with a negative outlook, by Standard and Poor's.
-The negative outlook on our corporate credit ratings assigned by Standard and Poor's was due to the potential implications of the going private transaction proposed by MCC's founder, Chairman and Chief Executive Officer, Rocco B. Commisso.
-See Note 12.
+Our corporate credit ratings are B1, with a stable outlook, by Moody's, and B+, with a stable outlook, by Standard and Poor's.
 Any future downgrade to our credit ratings could result in higher interest rates on future debt issuance than we currently experience, or adversely impact our ability to raise additional funds.